 “While we may not be able to control all that happens to us, we can control what happens inside us” – Benjamin Franklin

-Debbie is a Counsellor/Provisional Psychologist, who is completing her Master of Psychology (Clinical) at Bond University.
-Debbie uses evidence-based interventions to treat a range of mental health issues, including depression, anxiety, personality disorders, grief and loss, and relationship issues.
-She has assessed and treated individuals experiencing various neurodevelopmental disorders, including autism, attention-deficit/hyperactivity disorder (ADHD), dementia, and mild cognitive impairment using empirical measures.
-Debbie has completed research in the areas of sleep, psychological capital, psychological distress, coping styles, and stress biochemistry.
-She is a mother of two children and has experience managing, mentoring, and supporting employees in a business environment.
+Debbie is a Psychologist who uses evidence-based interventions to treat a range of mental health issues, including anxiety, depression, attention-deficit/hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), gender and sexuality issues, grief and loss, and relationship difficulties.
+She has assessed and treated various neurodevelopmental disorders, including autism spectrum disorder (ASD), ADHD, dementia, and mild cognitive impairment.
+Debbie has completed research in the areas of sleep, psychological distress, coping styles, and stress biochemistry.
+She is a mother of two children and has prior experience managing, mentoring, and supporting employees in a business environment.

 How Debbie can help you:

 Debbie has warmth, compassion, and empathy.
-She enjoys working with clients across the lifespan and with families to support their emotional and behavioural needs.
+She enjoys working with children, young people, and adults and with families to support their emotional and behavioural needs.
 Debbie can also provide a wide range of cognitive, educational, and diagnostic assessments to assist applications for funding and educational support.

 Areas of Interest:

-- Anxiety (generalised anxiety disorder, specific phobias, social anxiety, OCD)
+- Anxiety (generalised anxiety disorder, social phobia, separation anxiety, OCD)

 - Stress-related concerns/work stress/life stressors

 - Relationship issues, including parent/child, family, and couples

 She is also available for;